oxsecurity/megalinter/docs/descriptors/python_isort.md

                         passed as CLI flag without value)to be grid wrapped regardless of line length.
 If 0 is passed in (the global default) only line length is considered.
-  --fss, --force-sort-within-sections
-                        Don't sort straight-style imports (like import sys) before from-style imports (like from itertools import groupby).
-Instead, sort the imports by module, independent of import style.
   -i INDENT, --indent INDENT
                         String to place for indents defaults to " " (4 spaces).
-  -j JOBS, --jobs JOBS  Number of files to process in parallel.
   --lai LINES_AFTER_IMPORTS, --lines-after-imports LINES_AFTER_IMPORTS
   --lbt LINES_BETWEEN_TYPES, --lines-between-types LINES_BETWEEN_TYPES
   --le LINE_ENDING, --line-ending LINE_ENDING